What Is The Lower Adirondack Search and Rescue Unit?

-The Team is headquartered in Warrensburg, New York and meets the second Tuesday of each month at the local high school.
+The Team is headquartered in Warrensburg, New York and meets the second Tuesday of each month at various locations in Saratoga and Warren Counties.
 All together, LASAR volunteers average 1,000 hours each year in searches for lost people and many more hundreds of hours are spent in training exercises.
 LASAR averages about 10 searches each year.

 The New York State Department of Environmental Conservation Forest Rangers is the responsible government agency for search and rescue in New York State.
 This means that any request for a wilderness search is made under the authority of the Forest Rangers.
 A search call-out is received by a LASAR officer who then activates the Team.
 Members respond from the southern Adirondacks and the Capital District including Albany, Essex, Hamilton, Saratoga, Schenectady, Warren and Washington counties.

 LASAR is a member of the New York State Federation of Search and Rescue.
 The Federation provides numerous training opportunities, information, expertise and projects of mutual interest to member teams.
 In addition to extensive training in search and rescue techniques, member teams work diligently to improve their K-9 unit search competencies and emergency medical capabilities.
 All members complete the Department of Environmental Conservation Basic Rescue Search Skills course.
 Many LASAR members also complete courses in land navigation, search management, CPR and First Aid.